Skip to content

 5. SMSA2P

-Event OriginationThe two-digit code of the country the fraud event originated from (Alpha-2, ISO 3166).
+Event OriginationThe two-letter code of the country the fraud event originated from (Alpha-2, ISO 3166).

-Event DestinationThe two-digit code of the country the fraud event was identified as such (Alpha-2, ISO 3166).
+Event DestinationThe two-letter code of the country the fraud event was identified as such (Alpha-2, ISO 3166).

 Event StatusThe status of the event at the time of observing.